 The Design of Everyday Things is definitely worth reading.
-The book covers essential topics including The Role of Constraints, Feedback and Visibility, The Importance of Error Management, providing practical insights and actionable advice.
+The book covers essential topics including User-Centered Design, Affordances and Signifiers, Feedback and Visibility, providing practical insights and actionable advice.
 Whether you read the full book or our concise summary, The Design of Everyday Things delivers valuable knowledge that can help you improve your understanding and apply these concepts in your personal or professional life.

 The Design of Everyday Things was written by Don Norman.